-Arnoud Hirs is the Human Resources Manager at the American School of The Hague.
-He has worked in various HR roles for several international companies including Shell, IKEA and ASH, where he worked as HR officer for several years prior to joining IKEA.
-Together with the rest of the Human Resources team he is committed to enabling all ASH staff to perform at an excellent level.
+Arnoud Hirs has worked in various HR roles for several international companies including Shell, IKEA, and ASH, where he worked as HR officer for several years prior to joining IKEA.
+Together with the rest of the Human Resources team, he is committed to enabling all ASH staff to perform at an excellent level.
 Arnoud holds a degree in Human Resources Management from The Hague University of Applied Sciences.

-Dutch native Ton Ravensbergen is the Business Manager at American School of The Hague (ASH).
-Prior to joining ASH in May 2002, Ton held several international finance positions with the Royal Dutch Airline, KLM.
+Prior to joining ASH in May 2002, Dutch native Ton Ravensbergen held several international finance positions with the Royal Dutch Airline, KLM.
 He also served as the Chief Financial Officer for an international airline component manufacturing and maintenance company for three years.
 Ton holds a degree in Economics from the University of The Hague.

 University preparatory program for ages 3-18.
 Fully accredited by the Council of International Schools and the Middle States Association of Colleges and Schools.